How to Connect Google Search Console to Google Analytics 4 + WordPress

 Plus, it’ll alert you to any errors on your site, check if your content is indexed, submit an XML sitemap, find out which websites are linking to your site, check your site’s speed, improve your internal links, and more.

-That said, Google Search Console doesn’t tell you the actions of your visitors once they land on your website after performing a keyword search on Google.
+That said, Google Search Console doesn’t tell your visitors’ actions once they land on your website after performing a keyword search on Google.
 This is where linking Search Console with Google Analytics can help you out.

 How to Link Search Console to Analytics